Article Summary

 This is the only package that they offer.
 As noted before, the $29 gets you one connection.
 They do offer volume discounts if you want to purchase more than one license, but they don’t state up front what those discounts look like.

-Do I Recommend Hide ALL IP?
+Do I Recommend Hide ALL IP in 2025?

 No, I do not.